geoserver/geoserver/doc/en/user/source/styling/css/valuetypes.rst

       label: "Serious " "Freaking " "Highway";
    }

-Note the whitespace within the label strings here; *no whitespace is added* when concatenating strings, so you must be explicit about where you want it included.
+Note the blank-space within the label strings here; *no blank-space is added* when concatenating strings, so you must be explicit about where you want it included.
 You can also mix CQL expressions in with literal string values here::